srmoola/srmoola/README.md

 ## Hi everyone! 👋

-I'm currently a
-* Computer Engineering student @ University of Michigan, Ann Arbor
+I'm currently a Computer Engineering student @ University of Michigan, Ann Arbor
-* Software Developer @ FIA
 <p></p>
 I love building software and enjoy solving any interesting problem that’s thrown at me.
 When I'm not in front of a screen, you can catch me working out or playing sports.
 Feel free to reach out for anything, I would love to chat!